dotnet/designs/accepted/2021/platform-dependencies/platform-dependencies.md

     // Description of a platform dependency
     public class PlatformDependency
     {
-        // Name of the dependency artifact
+        // ID of the dependency
+        public string Id { get; set; }

-        public string Name { get; set; }
+        // The name expression of the dependency artifact public string Name { get; set; }

         // Type of the dependency
         public DependencyType Type { get; set; }

-        // Minimum version of the dependency artifact public string?
-MinimumVersion { get; set; }

         // A value indicating in what manner the dependency is used public string Usage { get; set; }